NEW: Lakeisha Holloway faces 3 counts: murder with a car, child abuse, leaving an accident scene

-Holloway told authorities that before the crash, she had been trying to rest or sleep in her car with her daughter, but kept getting run off by security at the places wherever she stopped, according to her arrest report.
+According to her arrest report, Holloway told authorities that before the crash, she had been trying to rest or sleep in her car with her daughter, but that she kept getting run off by security at the properties where she stopped.

-She wound up on the Strip, "a place she did not want to be," the police statement read.
-Police said she told them she wasn't under the influence of drugs or alcohol.
+She wound up on the Strip, “a place she did not want to be,” read the report.
+Police said she told them she wasn’t under the influence of drugs or alcohol.

 Witnesses said Holloway was driving down Las Vegas Boulevard before her car jumped onto the sidewalk and started striking pedestrians.

-She allegedly drove the 1996 Oldsmobile sedan with Oregon plates onto the sidewalk at different spots.
-She careened onto the sidewalk at least three or four times, Las Vegas Metropolitan Police Deputy Chief Brett Zimmerman said.
+She allegedly drove the 1996 Oldsmobile sedan with Oregon plates onto the sidewalk at different spots and hit more people before barreling down the road.

-Holloway then left the scene and drove about a mile before driving onto the property of another hotel and contacting a security officer, asking that officer to call the police because she'd just hit several people, according to the arrest report.
+Holloway then left the scene and drove approximately 1 mile before driving onto the property of another hotel and contacting a security officer, asking that officer to call the police because she’d just hit several people, according to the arrest report.

 “She rode the sidewalk, she came to a stop at the (Paris Las Vegas Hotel) intersection, people are punching into the window. … She accelerated again and just kept mowing people down.”